Selapian/Gazelle-WebTorrent/README.md

 With this webapp code you can make your own public BitTorrent indexer using WebTorrent, totally free.
 WebTorrent allows torrents to be downloaded in the Browser.

+This code was created with the intention of a substantial non-infringing usecase: Graph Search for educational public domain torrents.

 The database uses Neo4j and there is a graph visualizer on the front-end.
 Plus a Quantum Recommendation engine, provided APIs stay up.

 My site is hosted at propagate.info, with an original educational use case, a "SEARCH_WRAPPER" for PDFs found on Google.